 Part 5: Integration with other tools & next steps.

-In Part 1 and Part 2 of this blog series, I discussed how to issue a search from Blob.
-Once you issue the search, Blob will open a new window to display the search results.
+In Part 1 and Part 2 of this blog series, I discussed how to issue a search from Knit.
+Once you issue the search, Knit will open a new window to display the search results.
 An example result windows looks like this:

-The Blob search results display has many different parts, as shown below:
+The Knit search results display has many different parts, as shown below:

-The left pane shows all the storage locations that were searched.
-Locations that actually had search hits are shown as checked (selected).
-You can un-select and re-select a storage location to exclude or include its results in the display.
+The left pane shows all the storage locations that Knit has indexed.
+Locations where the search actually found matching are shown as checked (selected).
+Un-select a contributing Data Source to remove its results from the display.
+Select it again to add them back in.

 Size & Date Ranges Of Results

 Sliders at the bottom left corner show the range of dates and sizes of the content displayed in the search results.
-Change the position of these sliders to narrow down the display to a smaller range of dates and sizes.
+As you change the position of these sliders, the search results displayed will adjust to only show results that fall in the updated range.

 The Actual Search That Was Run